-The applicant proposes to repair/reinforce the existing approximately 100 foot long bulkhead/seawall foundation.
-The bulkhead is "L-shaped" due to the site being a corner lot.
-The proposed bulkhead foundation repair includes installation of 7/16th inch thick, 7' 6" tall, marine grade carbon fiber reinforced vinyl ester resin sheetpile panels immediately adjacent to the existing foundation footing of the existing bulkhead.
-The sheetpile panels are connected by 2 inch by 2 inch carbon fiber reinforced vinyl ester resin interlocks at the toe of the existing bulkhead footing and the top of each panel of sheet pile is proposed to be anchored with bolts into the bulkhead footing to provide support; grout will then be injected behind the sheetpile to fill the voids beneath the bulkhead foundation footing and around the untreated timber piles.
+The proposed bulkhead foundation repair includes installation of 7/16th inch thick, 7' 6" tall, marine grade carbon fiber reinforced vinyl ester resin sheetpile panels immediately adjacent to the existing foundation footing of the 154 foot long bulkhead.
+The sheetpile panels are connected by 2 inch by 2 inch carbon fiber reinforced vinyl ester resin interlocks at the toe of the existing bulkhead footing, and the top of each panel of sheet pile is proposed to be anchored with bolts into the bulkhead footing to provide support.
+Grout will then be injected behind the sheetpile to fill the voids beneath the bulkhead foundation footing and around the untreated timber piles.
 Due to the voids and varying mudline depth along the toe of the bulkhead, the actual depth that the panels will extend into the harbor bottom below the bottom of the concrete bulkhead footing will vary.
-The minimum amount of panel penetration into the harbor bottom for structural stability has been determined to be at least 2.5 feet, the applicant proposes a minimum embedment of 4' 6".
+The minimum amount of panel penetration into the harbor bottom for structural stability has been determined to be at least 2.5 feet, the applicant proposes a minimum embedment of 3' 9" at this particular site.
 Project Plans are included as Exhibit 2.
-No rock/toe-stone is proposed as part of the bulkhead repair as has been the case in other bulkhead repair project within Huntington Harbor.
+No rock/toe-stone is proposed as part of the bulkhead repair as has been the case in other bulkhead repair projects within Huntington Harbor.

 The proposed sheetpile panels will be installed using a modified driving hammer from a waterside work platform.
 No spuds or anchors or other bottom disturbing activities are associated with the work platform.
 The hammer size and impact is less than that needed to drive steel or PVC sheetpiles due to the material properties of the carbon fiber reinforced vinyl ester resin sheetpiles.
 Each sheet pile has an interlocking mechanism that acts as a guide to keep the pile aligned while driving and provides for a mechanical attachment at each joint.
-The sheet piles will attach to the wall footing and extend the entire length of the properties.
+The sheet piles will attach to the wall footing and extend the entire length of the property.
 The piles will terminate at each end of the property.
 Due to the relatively thin nature of the piles (7/16th inch thick), no special termination or transition is required.
 Any future protection, repair, or replacement of the bulkheads at the adjacent properties can progress unimpeded by the protective measures proposed at the subject site.